cianjinks/cianjinks.github.io/_posts/2022-06-17-cmake-project-graphics-programming.md

 ### Setting up GLM

-`GLM` is a math library for OpenGL which implements various useful datastructures like vectors and matrices, as well as various operations for doing calculations using those datastructures.
-To get started we need to download the latest release ZIP from [Github](https://github.com/g-truc/glm/releases/). `GLM`'s structure is nearly identical to `GLFW`'s and so the process for adding it to our CMake project is also basically the same.
+GLM is a math library for OpenGL which implements various useful datastructures like vectors and matrices, as well as various operations for doing calculations using those datastructures.
+To get started we need to download the latest release ZIP from [Github](https://github.com/g-truc/glm/releases/).
+GLM's structure is nearly identical to GLFW's and so the process for adding it to our CMake project is also basically the same.

 First we extract it to the folder `dependencies/glm` so that we get a structure like the following: